Having your say

 Noise complaints not directly associated with an ongoing airspace change proposal should be made using CAA Form FCS 1521.

-Around one year after an airspace change has been implemented, there will be a 28-day feedback window within which any interested party can provide feedback on how the impacts of the airspace change compare with what was expected.
-The CAA will consider this feedback in its post-implementation review, which examines how the airspace change has performed and considers whether the anticipated impacts and benefits in the original airspace change proposal have been delivered.
+For those airspace change proposals where a post implementation review is completed, around one year after implementation there will be a 28-day feedback window within which any interested party can provide feedback on how the impacts of the airspace change compare with what was expected.
+The CAA will consider this feedback in its post-implementation review, which examines how the airspace change has performed and considers whether it has, or has not, produced the intended outcomes.

 Engaging with the CAA through the Airspace Change Process